-- 61. Sterilization Reversals of elective sterilizations are not covered.
-This does not apply to sterilizations for women, which will be covered under the "Preventive Care" benefit.
-Please see that section for further details. - 62.
-Sterilization For sterilization or reversal of sterilization.
-This does not apply to sterilizations for women, which will be covered under the "Preventive Care" benefit.
-Please see that section for further details. - 63.
-Surrogate Mother Services Services or supplies for a person not covered under this Plan for a surrogate pregnancy (including, but not limited to, the bearing of a child by another woman for an infertile couple). - 64.
-Temporomandibular Joint Treatment Fixed or removable appliances which move or reposition the teeth, fillings, or prosthetics (crowns, bridges, dentures). - 65.
-Travel Costs Mileage, lodging, meals, and other Member-related travel costs except as described in this Plan. - 66.
-Vein Treatment Treatment of varicose veins or telangiectatic dermal veins (spider veins) by any method (including sclerotherapy or other surgeries) for cosmetic purposes. - 67.
-Vision Services Vision services not described as Covered Services in this Benefit Booklet. - 68.
-Waived Cost-shares Out-of-Network For any service for which you are responsible under the terms of this Plan to pay a Copayment, Coinsurance or Deductible, and the Copayment, Coinsurance or Deductible is waived by an Out-of-Network Provider. - 69.
-Weight Loss Programs Programs, whether or not under medical supervision, unless listed as covered in this Benefit Booklet. - This Exclusion includes, but is not limited to, commercial weight loss programs (Weight Watchers, Jenny Craig, LA Weight Loss) and fasting programs. - 70.
+- 74. Vision Services Vision services not described as Covered Services in this Benefit Booklet. - 75.
+Waived Cost-shares Out-of-Network For any service for which you are responsible under the terms of this Plan to pay a Copayment, Coinsurance or Deductible, and the Copayment, Coinsurance or Deductible is waived by an Out-of-Network Provider. - 76.
+Weight Loss Programs Programs, whether or not under medical supervision, unless listed as covered in this Benefit Booklet. - This Exclusion includes, but is not limited to, commercial weight loss programs (Weight Watchers, Jenny Craig, LA Weight Loss) and fasting programs. - 77.
 Weight Loss Surgery Bariatric surgery.
-This includes but is not limited to Roux-en-Y (RNY), laparoscopic gastric bypass surgery or other gastric bypass surgery (surgeries to lower stomach capacity and divert partially digested food from the duodenum to the jejunum, the section of the small intestine extending from the duodenum), or gastroplasty, (surgeries that reduce stomach size), or gastric banding procedures.
+This includes but is not limited to Roux-en-Y (RNY), laparoscopic gastric bypass surgery or other gastric bypass surgery (surgeries to lower stomach capacity and divert partially digested food from the duodenum to the jejunum, the section of the small intestine extending from the duodenum), or gastroplasty, (surgeries that reduce stomach size), or gastric banding procedures. - 78.
+Wilderness or other outdoor camps and/or programs.